LemmyNet/lemmy/docs/src/administration_backup_and_restore.md

 ### Changing your domain name

 If you haven't federated yet, you can change your domain name in the DB. **Warning: do not do this after you've federated, or it will break federation.**

+Get into `psql` for your docker:

+`docker-compose exec postgres psql -U lemmy`

 ```
 -- Post